-Name: , Form:
+Name: Form:

 When you visit a stall or attend a talk, get your passport signed.
-A passport with at least 6 signatures (including the pre-populated ones) will earn you 10 merits.
+A passport with at least 6 signatures (including the pre-populated ones) will earn you 20 QEGS points.

-A full passport is worth 15 merits.
+A full passport is worth 40 QEGS Points.

-You need to collect at least 8 signatures to be entered into a prize draw.
+You need to collect at least 8 signatures to be entered into a prize draw